Exaile.org gets hacked!

 Ok…. great.
 I had seen the +i attribute before and knew about chattr

 from my gentoo days. +i is used on the ext3 journal file.
-No big deal, I
+No big deal, I figure

-.
-I try to reinstall openssh-client
+with chattr -iua.
+I try to reinstall openssh-client again.
+Same

-.
+ssh-*.
 The reinstall goes well this time.
-Ssh
+Ssh however, is still acting

-however, is still acting weird.
+weird.
 I'm getting a little weirded out now.
-I
+I type which ssh.
+What

-.
-What does it return? /usr/local/bin/ssh.
+does it return? /usr/local/bin/ssh.
+WHAT

-know I've been hacked, there's no reason anything would be in
+THE HELL?!!?
+Now I know I've been hacked, there's no

-/usr/local/anything on this machine.
-I check /usr/local/bin and notice
+reason anything would be in /usr/local/anything on this machine.
+I check

-there's a myriad of ssh-related commands.
+/usr/local/bin and notice there's a myriad of ssh-related commands.

 I start scouring the logs.
 I see things like this: